Sergeant (Sweden and Finland): Finland

-Enlisted NCOs usually start from sergeant (OR5), in infantry platoons sergeants may serve as squad leaders (6-8 men), deputy platoon commanders (~30 men) or rarely even a platoon commanders, or at company level as Company Sergeant Majors.
+Enlisted NCOs start from alikersantti (corporal, OR4) and sergeants (OR5) are slightly more experienced or deemed better leaders.
+In a typical infantry company sergeants may serve as squad leaders (6-9 men), deputy platoon leaders (~30 men) or even as platoon leaders.
+At company level they can be company sergeants major or specialty NCOs.

-In the Finnish army, conscripts are first trained for 2 months in basic training and about 30% are selected for junior NCO training (aliupseerikoulu or AUK), which lasts 4 months.
-Upon completion, they are promoted to alikersantti and posted to companies for 6 months as squad leaders.
-Usually, the best-performing alikersantti in a platoon is promoted to kersantti a few weeks before discharge, and in meantime acts as a deputy platoon commander as well as a squad leader.
-Like any other rank up to Major/Lieutenant Commander, the rank of sergeant can be achieved in reserve if certain requirements are met.
+In the Finnish army, conscripts are first trained for 2 months in basic training and about 30% of them are selected for NCO training (aliupseerikoulu or AUK), which lasts 4 months.
+Upon completion, they are promoted to alikersantti and posted to their units for 6 months, often as squad leaders and instructors.
+Usually, the best-performing alikersantti in a platoon is promoted to kersantti either as an award for meritorious service, or as a prerequisite for being placed into a higher-level role, such as that of a deputy platoon leader.
+The promotion is typically awarded a few weeks before being discharged, and it doesn't carry much practical significance in the conscript's everyday service.
+Like any other rank up to Major/Lieutenant Commander, the rank of sergeant can also be achieved in the reserve if certain requirements are met.

-Professional NCOs can also hold the rank.
-In this case, a small sword is added to the insignia to distinguish them from conscript sergeants.
+The rank of sergeant can be held by professional soldiers, contract soldiers, conscripts and reservists.
+Professionals in an open-ended employment contract with the Defence Forces wear a heraldic sword beneath their sergeant's insignia to differentiate themselves from conscripts and reservists who hold the same rank.